-When you display curiosity, this shows that you are interested in the other person and what they have to say.
-It also helps you learn about the individual so that you can connect better with them.
+When you are curious, you are interested in the other person and what they say.
+It also helps you learn about the individual to connect better with them.
 This is especially helpful when building rapport with those who are quiet or shy.
-When communicating with someone quiet, ask open-ended questions to encourage them to speak up and share their thoughts.
-For example: “What do you think about this?” or “How would you approach this problem?” or “What would be your first step?”
+When communicating with someone calm, ask open-ended questions to encourage them to speak up and share their thoughts.
+For example:

 Ask open-ended questions.
-Open-ended questions start with ‘how,’ ‘what’, and ‘why’ and are designed to uncover more information than a simple yes or no answer.
-Open-ended questions are also great for building rapport, which is an important part of communicating effectively with others.
+Open-ended questions start with ‘how,’ ‘what,’ and ‘why’ and are designed to uncover more information than a simple yes or no answer.
+Open-ended questions are also great for building rapport, essential to effectively communicating with others.

 - Listen to the answers and try to understand the other person’s point of view.
-If you don’t quite understand what someone is saying, ask for clarification.
-Don’t assume that you know what they mean or jump ahead in the conversation for fear of annoying them if you don’t participate right away.
+Ask for clarification if you don’t quite understand what someone is saying.
+Don’t assume you know what they mean or jump ahead in the conversation for fear of annoying them if you don’t participate immediately.

 - If possible, follow up on conversations by email or text message so that there is written evidence of all agreements made during the discussion—especially if these are critical business deals!

-You may have heard the term ‘active listening’.
-This means that you are trying to understand what another person is saying by repeating their message in your own words.
+You may have heard the term ‘active listening.’
+This means you are trying to understand what another person is saying by repeating their message in your own words.
 This shows that you are listening and not just waiting for your turn to talk.

-Problem-solving is a key part of communication, especially when communicating with different types of people, and it’s essential when you’re working with people who have different points of view.
-In order to be effective at problem-solving, you need to make sure your goals are clear.
+Problem-solving is a vital part of communication, especially when communicating with different types of people, and it’s essential when working with people with different viewpoints.
+To be effective at problem-solving, you must ensure your goals are clear.
 What do you want?
 How do you want to achieve them?
 What resources are available?